Motivating yourself to push beyond your limits is challenging and often scary.

 4. Batch Tasks

-- Batch email reading/writing: Instead of constantly opening your email client, or email tab, dedicate one or two windows a day where you check your emails.
+- Batch email reading/writing: Instead of constantly opening your email client or email tab, dedicate one or two daily windows to check your emails.
 Usually, 1.5 hours after you’ve started your work day is a good time to run the first batch.

 5. Use the Pomodoro Technique

-This time-restriction technique benefits from the Parkinson’s Law (work expands so as to fill the time available for its completion), assigning short periods of time to push yourself to go through the tasks more effectively.
+This time-restriction technique benefits from Parkinson’s Law (work expands to fill the time available for its completion), assigning short periods of time to push yourself to go through the tasks more effectively.